Gender equality in Nicaragua: History

 Throughout history, the role of women in Nicaragua has been deeply traditional and therefore, deeply unequal.
 Men and women held really different social roles and were supposed to adhere to common stereotypes, namely the working men and the woman responsible for the household.
 This was largely due to the concepts of marianismo and machismo, two prevalent forms of Latin American cultural behavior.
 According to marianismo and machismo, regardless of class, women don't possess the same legal rights as men.
 Additionally, women are subordinates of fathers and husbands, not allowed to make their own decisions.
 At the same time, women have to uphold the morality of the family and are responsible for its spiritual development and well-being.

 Men were exempt from those duties and not legally obliged to acknowledge and support children or support their families financially.

 Out of those circumstances, the rate of female-headed families was several times higher than nowadays.

 Overall, women were less educated, had fewer financial resources, were employed in less-skilled, lower-paying jobs and had fewer civil and legal rights than men.

+The women's movement is deeply intertwined with Indigenous and Afro-descendant struggles for land rights and regional autonomy along Nicaragua's Caribbean coast.
+To stand against state-led developmentalism and patriarchal norms, feminist activists united around class, gender, and sovereignty.
+They formed coalitions that remain despite political retreat.
+According to recent studies, women's constitutional rights remain restricted by a family-centric ideology.

 Change through the revolution

 The lives of women in Nicaragua didn't change until the Sandinista Revolution that started in 1979.
 In 1987, it was reported that 67% of 'active members' in the popular militia were women.
 Before the movement, topics like domestic violence and sexual abuse were taboo and not viewed as injustice by society.
-As a result of the revolution, changes in gender discourses, policies and programs promoted by the Nicaraguan women's movement, beginning with the Luisa Amanda Espinoza Association of Nicaraguan Women, occurred in the early 1980s and continued with an autonomous women's movement in the 1990s.
-The Sandinistas’ reforms in family law, their discourse on women's emancipation and the promotion of the New Man as a proper family man were meant to pave the way for the modern role of women in Nicaraguan society.
+As a result of the revolution, changes in gender discourses, policies and programs promoted by the Nicaraguan women's movement, beginning with the Luisa Amanda Espinoza Association of Nicaraguan Women (AMNLAE), occurred in the early 1980s and continued with an autonomous women's movement in the 1990s.
+The Sandinistas' reforms in family law, their discourse on women's emancipation and the promotion of the New Man as a proper family man were meant to pave the way for the modern role of women in Nicaraguan society.
 This decision led to conflicts as men saw their dominant position threatened, which extended the process until the end of the 1990s, when international fundings and a neoliberal government prioritized establishing a new female figure.
 After the revolution, the Sandinista National Liberation Front party became the most powerful party which makes the multiparty constitutional republic a single party ruled system.
 Still, the country has to face increasing societal violence against women and violent attacks against the LGBT community, to which police fails to respond.